Procedure Time1 hour

 Treatment Plan2 sessions in 2 years

 Treatment Recovery1 week

 If you’ve always wanted a laser facial, but didn’t have the gumption to go through an ablative procedure that leaves skin wounds open, there may be another solution.
-Unlike lasers or IPL machines used to achieve deep skin resurfacing, the Portrait® plasma skin rejuvenation does its work under the skin’s surface.
+Unlike lasers or IPL machines used to achieve deep skin resurfacing, our Surrey Portrait® plasma skin rejuvenation does its work under the skin’s surface.
 This results in less downtime.
 It’s also a less invasive option for those with minimal signs of aging, hyperpigmentation, lesions or scarring.

 What is there to love about Portrait® plasma skin rejuvenation?

 The great thing about Portrait® plasma skin resurfacing (PSR) is that it can rejuvenate skin cells without puncturing the skin – either with light technology or injections.
 Instead, it uses heat energy from converted nitrogen gas (called plasma).
 The plasma penetrates the under-layers of skin, leaving the top layer intact, so it can protect from injury, like a natural bandage.
 In effect, you experience shorter downtime, and fewer side effects, than with ablative procedures.

 It’s also a great solution for those who don’t need a deep laser facial.
 While the fractional CO2 lasers, YAG lasers or other types of lasers have their place in the world of cosmetic science, they can now be reserved for more severe cases of acne scarring, redness, dark spots, wrinkles or other skin conditions.
 That said, Portrait® is a good choice for sensitive areas, such as for wrinkles around the eyes or mouth.